-The instructions given here apply to the Samba environment shown in Chapter 5, "Making Happy Users" and Chapter 6, "A Distributed 2000-User Network".
-If the network does not have an LDAP slave server (i.e., Chapter 5, "Making Happy Users" configuration), change the target LDAP server from lapdc to massive.
-Configuration of $NSS_LDAP - BasedIdentityResolution$ defaults suggested by PADL (the authors), it will be located in the /etc directory.
-On some systems, the default location is the /etc/openldap directory, however this file is intended for use by the OpenLDAP utilities and should not really be used by the nss\ldap utility since its content and structure serves the specific purpose of enabling the resolution of user and group IDs via NSS.
-Change the parameters inside the file that is located on your OS so it matches Example 7.3.3.
+The instructions given here apply to the Samba environment shown in and.
+If the network does not have an LDAP slave server (i.e., configuration), change the target LDAP server from lapdc to massive.

+- 1. Create the smb.conf file as shown in .
+Locate this file in the directory /etc/samba. - 2.
+Configure the file that will be used by nss_ldap to locate and communicate with the LDAP server.
+This file is called ldap.conf.
+If your implementation of nss_ldap is consistent with the defaults suggested by PADL (the authors), it will be located in the /etc directory.
+On some systems, the default location is the /etc/openldap directory, however this file is intended for use by the OpenLDAP utilities and should not really be used by the nss_ldap utility since its content and structure serves the specific purpose of enabling the resolution of user and group IDs via NSS.

+Change the parameters inside the file that is located on your OS so it matches.
 To find the correct location of this file, you can obtain this from the library that will be used by executing the following: